rws10/Great_Ideas_show/README.md

 - Whitespace above emblem on the entrance page and Home

 Idea:
--multiple:
-  - Add space between the name of the attachment and the download link
 -index:
   - have the text box around the description fit vertically closer to the text itself.
 *Russell can probably do this: